DevilSu/devilsu.github.io/content/cool_stuff/mhack_2019/index.md

 Specs:
 - Control over bluetooth from PC
-- RPi3 B+ to drive the motors
+- RPi3 B+ sends PWM to PmodDHB1 to drive the motors
 - Top speed ~1 tile/sec
 - Zip ties for extra safety